two-as-one/sub-domain-2/README.md

 - An adult-themed game
 - card-based 'combat'
-- 'combat' is a mixture between fighting and foreplay
+- 'combat' is a mixture between conflict and foreplay
 - rogue lite gameplay with mostly run-based progression but also some permanent progression (such as upgrading your start base)

 ## Goals